Explore Philippines' Island Paradise

 Ilocos Norte

-Activities: Visit the windmills in Bangui, explore the sand dunes in Paoay, and tour the heritage city of Laoag.
+Activities: Visit windmills in Bangui, explore sand dunes in Paoay, tour heritage city of Laoag.

 Accommodation: Hotels in Laoag, beachfront resorts in Pagudpud.